julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | customer_id | pizza_exc_ext |
 | ----------- | ------------- |
 | 104         | 1             |

+Customer 104 had one pizza delivered with both exclusions and extras.

 9. What was the total volume of pizzas ordered for each hour of the day?